 Third-party logistics (3PL)* companies take the lead in managing 3PL products.
-The aforementioned activities are also undertaken with the departments responsible for logistics at each works playing a supporting role.
+The aforementioned activities are also undertaken with Logistics division at each of our works playing a supporting role.

-A form of logistics operation where a third party undertakes all or a portion of the logistics function on a contract basis.
+*Third-party Logistics (3PL): A form of logistics operation where other companies undertakes all or a portion of logistical tasks.

-Promoted by the Japan Chemical Industry Association, an emergency contact card on which are written the actions to be taken those involved, including the truck driver, fire and police, in preparation for the unlikely event of an accident when transporting chemical substances or high-pressure gas.
+*2Yellow card: An emergency contact card on which are written the actions to be taken by those involved, including the truck driver, fire and police, in preparation for the unlikely event of an accident when transporting chemical substances or high-pressure gas.
+Promoted by the Japan Chemical Industry Association.

 MENET Support Bases and HAZMATers Emergency Response Bases